 Do keep a record of what you’ve submitted and where – especially if someone has since bought the rights to one of your tracks.
 You could get into hot water legally otherwise.
 A simple spreadsheet is a great way to do this.
 And be mindful of what you’re submitting too.
 A song with swear words or violent themes is unlikely to do well, even in independent films and TV.
 So keep it clean, be organised, keep getting your best tunes out there and you too could hear your work on screen before you know it.

 - What is the most expensive song to license?

 The most expensive song licensing deal in history is Nike’s 1987 license for “Revolution” by The Beatles.
 Nike paid $500,000 for the license to use the song in their first major TV ad, which would be well over $1m when adjusted for inflation.

-This kicked off quite a storm as none of the Beatle’s members that were alive at the time gave consent.
+None of the Beatle’s members that were alive at the time gave consent.
 Michael Jackson had bought the rights to the Beatles’ catalogue a couple of years before the deal.
-Nike shouldn’t have had to consult Apple Records and they but they got sued anyway.
-A settlement was made out of court and the details remain a secret to this day.
+Nike got sued and a settlement was made out of court and the details remain a secret to this day.

 Google used ‘Help’ by the Beatles in an advert but the amount they paid hasn’t be made public.
 The TV show Mad Men famously paid $250,000 for a snippet of a Beatles song in one of their episodes.
 Google used a whole minute.
 It can be expected that they paid more than $1m if we use the Nike advert as a guideline.